Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Experiments

+Using the same two views as described in \Cref{sec:finetune_3d} we fine-tune on the SportsPose dataset with the loss from \Cref{eq:2d_combined_loss} or \Cref{eq:2d_combined_loss_total} and present the results in \Cref{tab:two-view-res}.
+Here we also present results with a variant of our consistency loss $\mathcal{L}_{\text{2D}_\text{con}^\text{frame}}$, where the optimal similarity transform is computed per frame, to allow for moving cameras.
+In \cref{tab:skipose} we present results on fine-tuning on the SkiPose dataset only with $\mathcal{L}_{\text{2D}_\text{con}^\text{frame}}$, as the cameras are not fixed.

-The outcomes presented in \autoref{tab:two-view-res} highlight the noteworthy impact of the consistency loss regularization term, particularly in scenarios where ground truth 3D information is absent.
-This regularization term leads to a substantial improvement in MPJPE, demonstrating a reduction of $39.2$mm compared to relying solely on the reprojection loss.
-Visualizing 3D predictions from models with and without the consistency loss, \Cref{fig:visual_errors}, we see the same substantial accuracy increase when using the consistency loss.
+\Cref{tab:two-view-res,tab:skipose} highlights the impact of our consistency loss, particularly when 3D supervision is unavailable.
+The addition of the consistency loss on SportsPose leads to a substantial improvement in MPJPE, demonstrating a reduction of $39.2$mm compared to relying solely on the reprojection loss. \Cref{fig:visual_errors} shows predictions from models with and without the consistency loss and we see the same substantial increase in accuracy when using the consistency loss.

-We believe this improvement is this big because the consistency loss has improved the network's ability to resolve ambiguities during the process of lifting 2D to 3D from a single view.
-Additionally, it proves beneficial in situations where joints might be occluded in one of the views, enhancing the overall robustness of the model.
+The improvement for 2D data is this big because the consistency loss has improved the network's ability to resolve ambiguities during the process of lifting 2D to 3D from a single view.
+In addition, our method proves beneficial in situations where joints might be occluded in one of the views, enhancing the overall robustness of the model.

-However, a closer examination of the Procrustes aligned joint error in \Cref{tab:two-view-res} reveals an interesting observation.
-Fine-tuning the model solely on 2D body keypoints results in an increase in error.
-This phenomenon could be attributed to the inherent ambiguity associated with multiple different 3D poses that can reproject to the same 2D body pose.
-Consequently, the model may struggle to provide accurate depth estimates of joint locations, as highlighted in the work by ~\citet{ingwersen2023evaluating}.
-This underscores the importance of the consistency loss in mitigating such challenges and emphasizes its role in refining the model's performance in the absence of ground truth 3D data.
+However, a closer examination of the PA-MPJPE in \Cref{tab:two-view-res} reveals an interesting observation.
+Fine-tuning the model solely on 2D body keypoints based on \cref{eq:2d_combined_loss} results in an increase in error.
+A likely cause is that the 3D points that reproject to the same 2D points are not unique.
+Consequently, the model may struggle to provide accurate depth estimates of joint locations, as highlighted by \citet{ingwersen2023evaluating}.
+This underscores the importance of the consistency loss in mitigating such challenges and emphasizes its role in refining the performance of the model without ground truth 3D data.